 The California Utilities' performance will depend primarily on the ratemaking and regulatory process, environmental regulations, economic conditions, actions by the California legislature to address the state budget crisis and the changing energy marketplace.
 Their performance will also depend on the successful completion of capital projects that we discuss in various sections of this report and below.
+We discuss certain regulatory matters below and in Note 9 of the Notes to Condensed Consolidated Financial Statements herein and in Note 14 of the Notes to Consolidated Financial Statements in the Updated Annual Report.

 SDG&E may also be significantly impacted by matters at San Onofre Nuclear Generating Station (SONGS).
-We discuss SONGS in Notes 9 and 10 of the Notes to Condensed Consolidated Financial Statements herein, in Notes 6, 14 and 15 of the Notes to Consolidated Financial Statements in the Updated Annual Report, in Item 1A.
+We discuss SONGS below and in Notes 9 and 10 of the Notes to Condensed Consolidated Financial Statements herein, in Notes 6, 14 and 15 of the Notes to Consolidated Financial Statements in the Updated Annual Report, in Item 1A.
 Risk Factors in Part II herein, and in Risk Factors in our Form 10-K.

 In April 2011, Sempra South American Utilities increased its investment in two utilities in South America.
-We expect the acquisition to be accretive to our earnings per share.
-However, in connection with our increased interests in Chilquinta Energía and Luz del Sur, Sempra Energy has \$970 million in goodwill on its Consolidated Balance Sheet as of June 30, 2012.
+As anticipated, the acquisition continues to be accretive to our earnings per share.
+However, in connection with our increased interests in Chilquinta Energía and Luz del Sur, Sempra Energy has \$1 billion in goodwill on its Consolidated Balance Sheet as of September 30, 2012.
 Goodwill is subject to impairment testing, annually and under other potential circumstances, which may cause its fair value to vary if differing estimates and assumptions are used in the valuation techniques applied as indicated by changing market or other conditions.